Bliksempie/fractured-world/chronicles/002-the-necromyce-infection.md

         - unconfirmed
     source-id: lore-soil-survival-unconfirmed
 -->
-- Some claim Necromyce spores can linger in soil for years—long after a bloom dies off—but no one's lived long enough to test it.
+- Some claim Necromyce spores can linger in soil for years, long after a bloom dies off, but no one's lived long enough to test it.
 <!-- /show-if -->

 <!-- show-if
     discovery: soil-survival
     state: discovered
-    confidence: 94
+    confidence: 75
     unlocks: []
     tags:
         - origin